Overview

 - Defeated class certification on claims that a national insurance company was the “joint employer” of its vendors’ property inspectors, did not pay for all time worked, denied them meal and rest periods, and provided inaccurate wage statements.
 After developing a creative strategy to show that the plaintiffs could not establish the elements for class certification, our team was able to reduce the case to just four plaintiffs and then was able to obtain an award of summary judgment as to those four individuals.

-- Defeated class certification of claims brought against an ambulance industry client claiming it did not provide adequate meal and rest breaks to paramedics.
+- Defeated class certification of claims brought against an ambulance industry client, alleging it did not provide paramedics adequate meal and rest breaks.
 Our team then convinced the court to strike Private Attorneys General Act representative claims as unmanageable and then persuaded the court of appeal to dismiss the plaintiff's appeal of those rulings.

 - Defeated class certification of claims for unpaid wages, missed meal and rest periods, and inaccurate wage statements brought against a residential housing industry client.
 By showing that the plaintiff could not establish the elements of class certification, our team reduced the matter to a single-plaintiff case, which they then convinced the plaintiff to dismiss voluntarily.